jamest1903/museumXTD/README.md

 - **List changed files** Before you commit your changes you can view a list of all the files that have been changed to verify and not to push unwanted changes by mistake.
 - **Open source control view** If you want to inspect each file change line by line you can use this command to compare before (red) and after (green).
 - **commit all changes** This command will add your changes to the git staging area and then perform a commit.
 There is a standard default message attached to the commit.
 Usually something like *vault backup: YYYY-MM-DD hh:mm:ss* However I advise to change this to include your name so your team can track in the logs history who is doing what changes.
 Under `Obsidian settings, Community plugins, Obsidian Git, options`, here there is the field *Commit message on manual backup/commit*.
 You can enter your custom message here that will appear on every commit thereafter.
 - **Push** Finally once you made your commit you can push your changes to the GitHub repository.
 This should trigger a build to publish the new version to GitHub-pages.
-Note it can take a few minutes for the changes to take affect on the live server and you may need to clear cache on your browser if the page is already loaded
+Note it can take a few minutes for the changes to take effect on the live server and you may need to clear cache on your browser if the page is already loaded

 ## Adding new MarkDown files
 - **title** This property is referenced in the ***layouts/base.njk*** HTML to use as the title to the browser tab.
 If not set it has the default value as *MuseumXTD*